vanti-dev/sc-bos/docs/design/health.md

 This would imply that health reports are associated with devices, not owned by devices: it is no longer _device has health report_, but more _health report for device_.

+## Proposed solution

+I propose that health becomes a first class node concept is SC BOS, just like metadata is.
+I'd like to delete (or deprecate) the status trait and the alerts API, and replace them with a new health trait and a new `health_checks` field on DevicesApi.Device.

+I propose health should always be associated with a device (or name), we should remove the concept of an alert db.
+We can still maintain historical records for health checks, but these will follow the standard history pattern.
+Listing all issues on site (the current notifications page in the Ops UI) would be replaced with a DevicesApi query for devices that aren't healthy.
+Filtering for life safety issues would follow standard DevicesApi filtering, i.e.
+`healthChecks.occupant_impact = LIFE_SAFETY`.

+The health trait will model health in a more structured way, see [health.proto](../../proto/health.proto).
+The core concepts are:

+- Separation of "did it answer" from "is it healthy".
+- The introduction of _impact_ to model what the consequence of bad health is for each check
+    - We model equipment impact, occupant impact, and conformance impact (todo).
+    - There's room for more impacts in the future.
+    - This replaces severity with something (hopefully) more directly applicable to the use cases.
+- Acknowledgement is now associated with a health check transition, not a health report.
+    - We support both user and native acks, i.e. UI buttons and physical reset buttons
+    - Associating the ack with the transition instead of the state means we can maintain the lack of an ack for an unhealthy state even if the device is healthy now.
+- Checks can report what they are checking for: value outside range, etc.
+    - If we store health checks over time, we should be able to chart the measured value against these bounds.
+- The cause (and affects) of bad health are modelled.
+    - This allows a device to know if there's an upstream device affecting it, and potentially link to it.
+    - This allows for querying for only upstream issues, removing duplicates.

+For manual issue reports, I propose we add a new API for this concept.
+The new API should allow management of user-reported issues: creation, update, accountability, etc.
+I think we should create a health check that looks for user reported issues associated with the device and marks the check as abnormal if any exist.
+This will allow us to expand the model for user reported issues to cover more workflow options, including CAFM systems.
+This will also allow us to show next to a device, or in our issues list, user reported issues for devices.
+This approach will make showing all issues on site harder, not sure if this is a problem or not.

+### Questions

+We may want to mint some well known check ids for common checks: `ping`, `user-reported`, etc.
+I'm not sure if these should be IDs or another concept in the check like `category`.

+Do we need to show the list of user reported issues intermingled with device health in a single list?
+User reported issues may not be associated with a device/name, though we could add them to a node or building zone.
+Should we auto expand issues in our _issues list_ view for this kind of thing?

+Should we split checks and results?
+This is a normalisation problem.
+Splitting them has the potential to reduce the payload size for history records, which might be significant.
+Splitting them may make clients (and servers) more complicated as the list of checks, and check details may not be fixed.
+We might be able to push this optimisation into the history feature.

+### Implementation notes

+We will likely need to add new conditions or rework how the DevicesApi filters work to support additional data types and query types.
+At minimum, we will want to be able to filter by absent acks, timestamps ranges, and enum values.

+We may need to adjust how the gateway system collates data from cohort nodes.
+It will need to merge and serve health checks as well as the existing metadata data.

+We will need new APIs associated with the `node` package to support adding checks and results for a name.

+Health checks will need to persisted to disk in most (all?) cases.
+Acknowledgements will need to be maintained across restarts.
+Health status will need to be maintained across restarts in order to correctly model state transition for acknowledgement.
+The storage need only be for seed during boot.

+## Todo

+- [x] Health trait
+- [ ] DevicesApi changes
+- [ ] Manual issue API
+- [ ] HealthCheck conformance impact
+- [ ] Backwards compatibility considerations